 Take a look at our round up of some of the best eco-friendly beauty products!

 The best part?
-It doesn’t melt like other sunscreens and offers UVA and UVB protection to prevent sun damage and even aging.
+It doesn’t melt like other sunscreens and offers both UVA and UVB protection to prevent sun damage and even aging.
 This is the best solid sunblock, and it should definitely make your travel toiletries list.

 I love this product and find it even more effective than its liquid counterpart.
 This one’s 100% TFG Approved!

-The thought of face cleanser as a solid makes me think of a standard bar of soap.
-However, this leading skincare brand transformed it into a luxurious beauty experience.
-It gently exfoliates and thoroughly cleanses – you’ll probably want to use it when you’re not traveling for regular use.
+The thought of solid face cleanser makes me think of a standard bar of soap.
+Thankfully, this leading skincare brand transformed it into a luxurious beauty experience.

-Who knew solid toiletries for travel could feel luxurious, too?
+Who knew solid toiletries for travel could feel luxurious?

 Not familiar with Korean skincare?
 You should be.
 Read about why I absolutely swear by it in this post on after-sun skin care!

-This original soap formula from Neutrogena has been on the market for decades, and here’s why: the glycerin bar offers no harsh ingredients and removes excess oil, resulting in clear, healthy skin.
+This original soap formula from Neutrogena has been on the market for decades, which makes sense.
+The glycerin bar offers no harsh ingredients and removes excess oil, resulting in clear, healthy skin.
 It could easily replace your facial cleansers in tubes.

-Sometimes a classic drugstore find is a welcome addition to your regular toiletries especially because they’re easier to replace abroad if you should run out.
+Sometimes a classic drugstore find is a welcome addition to your personal toiletries, especially because they’re easier to replace abroad should you run out!

-Packing a duo of two potent soaps, Drunk Elephant offers a healthy, organic alternative for body wash.
-The Juju bar removes dead skin cells while the Pekee Bar heals and moisturizes the skin.
-Beauty buffs find it travel friendly, long lasting, and effective.
+Packing a duo of two potent solid soaps, Drunk Elephant offers a healthy, organic alternative for body wash.
+The Juju bar removes dead skin cells, while the Pekee Bar heals and moisturizes the skin.

 Solid Insect Repellent

-Hate to be bugged around?
-This insect repellent stick could be a good choice for traveling.
+Luckily, this insect repellent comes in stick form, making it a great addition to your toiletries list.
 It’s convenient if you don’t normally attract many mosquitos.

-I absolutely love this brand, I tend to be a bit of a mosquito magnet, so I usually have to bring along a bit of spray to ensure I keep them away.
+While I absolutely love this brand, I tend to be a bit of a mosquito magnet, so I usually have to bring along a bit of spray to ensure I keep them away.
 But if you’re low on liquid space, you may want to consider this as an option.

 Want to keep the bugs away?
-These are all the best insect repellant options I’ve tried over the years!
+These are all the best insect repellent options I’ve tried over the years!

-If you’re wondering how to do laundry while traveling, this genius item contains 50 biodegradable sheets that dissolve in water, offering cleaning suds wherever you need them.
-Easy to carry, you don’t have to bother with detergent packets and you can even take a handful in a small resealable bag for trips that require less laundry.
+Easy to carry, you don’t have to bother with detergent packets, and you can even take a handful in a small resealable bag for trips that require less laundry.
 Sounds like this should definitely make the toiletries packing list!

 Follow this tutorial to learn how to hand wash clothing!